All About: Healthcare Provider Networks

 Key Takeaways

-Provider networks are groups of doctors, hospitals, and facilities that contract with private insurance plans.
-Your plan’s network dictates the doctors you can see and how much you pay for in-network care.
-We have answers and breakdown provider networks for you.
+Provider networks are groups of doctors, hospitals, facilities, and pharmacies that contract with private insurance plans.
+Your plan’s network may determine what doctors you can see and how much you pay for in-network care.

-Provider networks are groups of doctors, specialists and hospitals that have a negotiated contract with a health insurance carrier. [i] A provider network should include coverage for the services in your explanation of benefits.
-Policyholders pay lower in-network rates than if they saw a provider out-of-network.
+Provider networks are groups of doctors, specialists, and hospitals that have negotiated contracts with a health insurance carrier.
+This network can help to coordinate the range of services included in your coverage.

 Does My Plan Have a Provider Network?